Best Solana APIs for Developers in 2026

 - Batch token price queries

-Limitations: Moralis uses a compute-unit pricing model, where different endpoints cost different amounts.
-This makes budgeting less predictable compared to per-request pricing.
-Their Solana and EVM APIs, while both available, use different endpoint structures, so multi-chain apps need separate integration logic for each.
+Limitations: Their Solana and EVM APIs use different endpoint structures, so multi-chain apps need separate integration logic for each.

 Pricing: Free starter plan available.
 Paid plans start at $49/month.
-Uses compute units with varying costs per endpoint, which can make cost forecasting harder.
+Based on compute units with varying costs per endpoint, this can make cost forecasting harder.

-Best for: Teams building Solana-specific token analytics, price dashboards, or DEX monitoring tools where deep EVM parity is less important.
+Best for: Teams building Solana-specific token analytics or DEX monitoring tools.

 Helius